 Until the end of 2000, we had generally relied on the issuance of commercial paper to satisfy a significant portion of our short-term financing requirements.
-However, the debt rating services lowered our credit ratings in the first quarter of 2001, primarily due to the significant downturn in our markets since the fourth quarter of 2000 and the impact of this downturn on our operations.
-Following the downgrading, the commercial paper markets ceased to be available to us and we began borrowing against our committed bank lines (a 364-day facility and a 5-year facility).
-The accounts receivable securitization program established in March 2001 and the sale of our 9% Notes due 2011 allowed us to reduce our borrowings against the bank lines while extending the overall maturity of our outstanding debt.

-On December 19, 2001, we entered into a new 364-day facility and amended the 5-year facility which matures on November 15, 2005.
-Under our amended 5-year facility, we have a \$500 million committed line, of which \$10 million was outstanding as of June 30, 2002.
-Under our new 364-day facility, we had a \$250 million committed line, which was amended on July 15, 2002 to reduce the committed line to \$100 million.
-As of June 30, 2002, there were no amounts outstanding under this facility.
-Borrowings under our two revolving credit facilities are subject to satisfaction of certain customary conditions, including repetition of representations and warranties and compliance with customary affirmative and negative covenants and financial covenants, and we may be unable to borrow under such facilities in the event that we are unable to satisfy these conditions.
-The cost of borrowing under these facilities will increase in the event that our credit ratings are lowered.
-Sales of receivables under the accounts receivables facility are subject to concentration limitations based upon the credit ratings of the receivables counterparties, which may limit our ability to access funds through such facility.
-The accounts receivables facility itself may be terminated in the event that our credit ratings decline below certain levels.
-As of June 30, 2002, we were rated BB by S&P and Ba3 by Moody's.
-At these ratings, a downgrade of two levels by S&P or any downgrade by Moody's would entitle the lenders to terminate this facility.
-While we can give no assurances, we expect to be able to continue to secure short-term financing, but may be forced to adjust our programs if adequate funds are not available on acceptable terms or at all.
+However, the debt rating services downgraded our credit ratings in the first quarter of 2001, primarily due to the significant downturn in our markets since the fourth quarter of 2000 and its impact on our operations.
+When, as a result, the issuance of commercial paper became unavailable to us, we began borrowing against our committed bank lines (a 364-day facility and a long-term facility).
+The accounts receivable securitization program established in March 2001 and the private placement of the outstanding notes allowed us to reduce our borrowings against the bank lines while extending the overall maturity of our outstanding debt.
+On December 19, 2001, we entered into a new 364-day facility and amended the long-term facility.
+Under our amended long-term facility, we have a \$500 million committed line, of which \$315 million was outstanding as of December 19, 2001.
+Under our new 364-day facility, we have a \$250 million committed line, none of which was outstanding as of December 19, 2001.
+The 364-day facility is subject to termination upon a "Liquidity Event" and subject to reduction upon receipt of net cash proceeds from certain financings and sales of assets (as described in greater detail in "Description of Certain Indebtedness -- Revolving Credit Facilities" below).
+We expect to be able to continue to secure short-term financing, but may be forced to adjust our programs if adequate funds are not available on acceptable terms or at all.
 In the event that we are unable to obtain short-term financing or such financing is not available on acceptable terms, our business, results of operations and financial condition may be adversely affected.